 - Tasmania, Australia’s island state located south of Melbourne sees the stabilized CORAL DISCOVERER offering 7-day cruises from January to March (summertime in the Southern Hemisphere) that explore the east, and south coast coasts, some sections inaccessible by any other means than hiking.
 Visit national parks and World Heritage Area, and sail beneath 1000-foot cliffs, spot albatross, fur seals, dolphins, go kayaking, bush walks through thick forest land, and visit Port Arthur, Australia’s notorious penal colony.
 Cruises leave from and return to Hobart, Tassie’s capital and largest port.
 If you like seafood, you will love this place, as well as eating freshly caught oysters during the cruise.

-- Note: These cruises are not currently operating.
-The CORAL DISCOVERER crosses the Tasman Sea to cruise New Zealand on two different itineraries of 8 and 12 nights from late December through February.
+- N.B.
+The expanded fleet allows far more itineraries such as to New Zealand on two different itineraries of 8 and 12 nights from late December through February.
 The longer one embarks in Auckland and hugs the Pacific coasts of the North and South Islands.
 Experience Maori culture, the Art Deco city of Napier rebuilt after a 1931 earthquake, whale watching off Kaikoura, wildlife at Akaroa, Scottish culture at Dunedin, Stewart Island off the tip of South Island for birds and especially kiwis, and the natural wonders of Fiordland National Park.
 The ship enters less visited Dusky and Doubtful Sounds and finally the grand finale of Milford Sound.
 A transfer over scenic roads to the lakeside community of Queenstown provides a fitting climax.
 Spend a night or two here.
 The shorter 8-nighters ply between Milford Sound and Wellington, calling at all the South Island destinations to Kaikoura mentioned above, and then enter Marlborough Sound, disembarking at Wellington, New Zealand’s capital.
 The Indian Ocean is another with long cruises to Sri Lanka, Maldives, Seychelles, Madagascar, and Réunion when the CORAL GEOGRAPER arrives at the end of 2020.

 Australia’s 1,400-mile Great Barrier Reef is home to over 1,500 fish species and 30 different mammals, while much of the remote coastal Outback is virtually devoid of human habitation and full of the freaks of nature.
 Exploring by small ship is the only practical way to access the region.
 New Guinea expeditions lead to remote coast lines and penetrate deep into the island’s interior via the Sepik River, while South Pacific island hopping takes you to culturally distinct people and pristine atolls where nature abounds in the sea, air and on land.
 Most of New Zealand’s wildlife and man-made attractions are on or very near the coast.
 Coral Expeditions’ three small ships carry only 44 to 72 passengers providing truly intimate shared experiences.